MLB delays opening day at least 2 weeks because of virus - WHIZ News

 Players with big league contracts likely will be allowed to leave spring training and go home if they want to, but no decision on that was made public.

-“There are so many questions that I have, and I know a bunch of guys have approached me with questions I just don’t have answers to,” he added.
+“There are so many questions that I have, and I know a bunch of guys have approached me with questions I just don’t have answers to,” Davis said.
 “It doesn’t seem real.”

+Said Seattle pitcher Kendall Graveman: “This is a first for everyone.
+Man, it’s invisible, too.
+So we’re really trying to take precautions.
+But yeah, it’s crazy.”

 MLB had not had a mass postponement of openers since 1995, when the season was shortened from 162 games to 144 following a 7 1/2-month players’ strike that also wiped out the 1994 World Series.
 Opening day was pushed back from April 2 to April 26 and player salaries were reduced by 11.1% because the games were lost due to a strike.